One question I’ve been asked is, “How can I protect myself against difficult customers?”

 It is impossible to anticipate every scenario when drafting a contract, however, a good contract should anticipate the most common scenarios in that area business.
 It will provide provisions and clauses that will protect you.
 A well-written contract will help you avoid a scenario such as the one that my client went through.
 You can always download a boilerplate contract and hope for the best, or you can hire an attorney to draft one for you.
 A contract that will actually protect your interests.
 In the long run, a custom contract that is drafted exclusively for your business will save you time, money, and heartache.

-If you would like to see how I can help your business grow please schedule a free consultation.
+If you would like to see how I can help your business grow please schedule a consultation.

 NOTICE: The information on this website does not constitute legal advice and you should not rely on any information without seeking the advice of a competent attorney licensed to practice in your jurisdiction.
 This web site is both a communication and/or solicitation as defined by California Rules of Professional Conduct, rule 1-400.
 For further information, please click here.